Can You Sell a House With Mold in Florida?

 At FL Home Buyers, we buy houses with mold damage every month.
 The process is straightforward: we inspect the property, get actual remediation bids from our contractor network, and factor that cost into our offer.
 No surprises, no renegotiation after inspection.

 Max Cohen, the company's owner, is a licensed General Contractor (CGC1534000).
 Our remediation estimates come from real contractor pricing, not inflated guesses.
-We know what it costs to tear out drywall, treat framing, and rebuild because we do this work on every house we buy.
-You don't pay for remediation.
-You don't wait for clearance testing.
-We handle all of that after closing.
+We know what it costs to tear out drywall, treat framing, and rebuild.
+If we make an offer, the written terms should say whether mold remediation, testing, or repair work is our responsibility after closing or something that affects the purchase price.

 The trade-off is real: you'll net less than full retail value.
 But when you add up the remediation you'd pay out of pocket, the 5-6% agent commission, and the months of carrying costs while the house sits on the market, many sellers come out close to even with far less stress.